-In England, I’ve seen old Guinness ads placed around vintage railway stations since I was a child so to find out the history and story behind them was so lovely and made my visit there.
+In England, I’ve seen old Guinness ads placed around vintage railway stations since I was a child.
+So, to find out the history and story behind them was really lovely touch and made my visit there.

-They also played a lot of the TV ads, some interactive displays to get involved in and retro penny arcade mutoscope films which are always fun!
+They also played a lot of TV ads, some interactive displays to get involved in and retro penny arcade films which are always fun!